 - 3.1 An employee (other than the CEO or General Counsel) who seeks assistance under this policy is to make an application(s), in writing, to the CEO. - 3.2.
-If the CEO or General Counsel seeks assistance under this policy it is to be made in writing, to the Director Corporate Services. - 3.2.
-The written application for payment of legal representation costs is to give details of: - (a) the matter for which legal representation is sought;
+If the CEO or General Counsel seeks assistance under this policy it is to be made in writing, to the Director Corporate Services. - 3.3.
+The written application for payment of legal representation costs is to give details of: - (a) the matter for which legal representation is sought; - (b) how that matter relates to the functions of the employee making the application; - (c) the lawyer (or law firm) who is to be asked to provide the legal representation; - (d) the nature of legal representation to be sought (such as advice, representation in court and the preparation of a document); - (e) an estimated cost of the legal representation;